dpendjol/FoodTracker/README.md

 - I edited the `sshd_config` to prevent a remote login for the root account and limited the login to only ssh for safety
 - I configured the UFW to only accept incoming requests on ports 22 and 80.
 - I used symbolic links to get maintain a single-source-of-truth between `sites-availible` and `sites-enabled` in de Nginx configuration
+- Tried to write tests for each route in the app.

 The report turned out bigger then expected.
 Hope that's no problem.

+## Future learning
+By deploying a complexer project learned alot.
+My testing skills needs to be better.
+Testing works for now, but as mentioned in de problems section I don't got the hang of initializing a testing database.